 Elsewhere, you may encounter one of the snapping turtles.
 These creatures are incredible predators in marshy and swampy landscapes, with good populations in Louisiana and other Eastern states.
 Many will feed on whatever they can find.
 Their sharp snapping jaws are great weapons and make them great hunters.
 The larger alligator snapping turtle has become almost entirely carnivorous and can take all kinds of creatures, from snakes to armadillos, at the water’s edge.

 Unfortunately, there is a problem in some U.S. swamps with invasive species.
 Another vital point to note about the Everglades, as one of the most beloved swamp regions, is that approximately 26% of species are non-native.

 One of the most alarming is the Burmese python.
 This is a creature you may be familiar with in exotic collections.
 It is a beautiful but massive species that should not be in the Everglades.
 However, it is reported that federal authorities removed as many as 2000 of them from the park up to 2017.
 There are fears over their impact on mammal populations, and there is now a ban on those and three other exotic snake species.

 The reptiles of the North American swamps are fascinating and demand respect.

 America doesn’t mess around with its reptile species.
-Having the largest alligator species roaming Florida’s waterways is incredible, but when you add in the American crocodile, it is even more impressive.
+Having the largest alligator species roaming Florida’s waterways is incredible, but adding the American crocodile is even more impressive.
 With these species, and the many water-dwelling snakes and turtles, there is a diversity in native reptile life.
-It is just a shame to see so many invasive species putting this complex ecosystem at risk.
-Be careful, but go and appreciate and respect the native species in our own swamps.
+It is a shame to see so many invasive species putting this complex ecosystem at risk.
+Be careful, but go and appreciate and respect the native species in our swamps.